Materials Handling Equipment Selection Guide

 Step 8: Engage with Suppliers

 Work with established suppliers who can provide ongoing support, parts availability, and technical expertise throughout the equipment lifecycle.
+The quality of the supplier relationship often matters as much as the equipment specification itself.

 Supplier Evaluation Criteria

-- Negotiate trial periods before committing to major purchases
+- Negotiate trial periods before committing to major purchases.

-- Assess parts availability and lead times for critical components
+- Assess parts availability and lead times for critical components.

-- Review training programmes and ongoing support options
+- Review training programmes and ongoing support options.

-- Check references from operations similar to yours
+- Check references from operations similar to yours in scale and complexity.

-- Evaluate service contract options and terms
+- Evaluate service contract options, escalation procedures, and renewal terms.

 Pre-Purchase Checklist

-- ☐ Load specifications documented (weights, dimensions, types)
+- [ ] Load specifications documented (weights, dimensions, types)

-- ☐ Indoor/outdoor usage requirements confirmed
+- [ ] Indoor/outdoor/cold store usage requirements confirmed

-- ☐ Operator skill levels and training needs assessed
+- [ ] Operator skill levels and training needs assessed

-- ☐ Total cost of ownership calculated (not just purchase price)
+- [ ] Total cost of ownership calculated (not just purchase price)

-- ☐ Service and maintenance support confirmed
+- [ ] Service and maintenance support confirmed with supplier

-- ☐ Scalability and future needs considered
+- [ ] Scalability and future needs considered over 3–5 year horizon

-- ☐ Technology integration requirements documented
+- [ ] Technology integration requirements documented and validated

 Conclusion